-FOLEY, Chief Judge: Complainant, a pro se litigant, has filed a complaint of judicial misconduct against a judge of the United States Tax Court.
+FOLEY, Chief Judge: Complainant, an individual representing himself in this proceeding, who is neither a party nor a practitioner in an underlying United States Tax Court case, has filed a complaint of judicial misconduct against a judge of this Court.
 For the following reasons, the complaint will be dismissed.